raziyahya/Rainfall-Predictor-ML-JupyterLite/README.md

 4. Logistic Regression
 5. Support Vector Machine (SVM)

-Our aim is to identify the most accurate and dependable model for predicting rain.
+The aim is to identify the most accurate and dependable model for predicting rain.
 Along the way, evaluating the models using a range of performance metrics that make sense of their predictions, including Accuracy Score, Jaccard Index, F1-Score, Log Loss, Mean Absolute Error, Mean Squared Error, and R2-Score.